How to Split A Beehive With Success

 The other half must have a frame or 2 of fresh eggs/larva.
 Honey bees can not make a good queen with older larva.
 Try to include a frame with fresh eggs and larva that are almost too small to see.

-How to Split a Beehive When You Can’t Find the Queen
+Beehive Splitting-When You Can’t Find the Queen

 Sometimes, we absolutely can’t find our queen bees.
 Hey, that’s okay.
 It’s hard to find 1 bee in a hive of 60,000 stinging insects.
 That’s okay – this won’t prevent you from splitting your beehive.